ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 ---

 What is a Voronoi diagram?
 Try the demo below to find out.
-When you click in the left canvas, you plant a colored &lsquo;seed&rsquo;.
+When you click in the left canvas, you plant a colored 'seed'.
 In the right canvas, every pixel takes the color of the closest seed.
 You can drag to plant lots of seeds.

 <div id="paint-demo-container"></div>